 Anton Webern

 Webern was arguably the first and certainly the last of the three to write music in an aphoristic and expressionist style, reflecting his instincts and the idiosyncrasy of his compositional process.
-He treated themes of loss, love, nature, and spirituality, working from his experiences.
-Unhappily peripatetic and typically assigned light music or operetta in his early conducting career, he aspired to conduct what was seen as more respectable, serious music at home in Vienna.
-Following Schoenberg's guidance, Webern attempted to write music of greater length during and after World War I, relying on the structural support of texts in many .
+He treated themes of loss, love, nature, and spirituality, working from personal experiences.
+Unhappily peripatetic and often assigned light music or operetta in his early conducting career, he aspired to conduct what was seen as more respectable, serious music at home in Vienna.
+Following Schoenberg's guidance, Webern attempted to write music of greater length during and after their World War I service, relying on the structural support of texts in many .

-A soldier shot and killed Webern in an apparent accident shortly after World War II in Mittersill.
-His music was then celebrated by composers who took it as a point of departure in a phenomenon known as post-Webernism, closely linking his legacy to serialism.
-Musicians and scholars like Pierre Boulez, Robert Craft, and Hans and Rosaleen Moldenhauer studied and organized performances of his music, establishing it as modernist repertoire.
-Broader understanding of his expressive agenda, performance practice, and complex sociocultural and political contexts lagged.
-An historical edition of his music is currently in progress.
+A soldier accidentally killed Webern after World War II.
+In a phenomenon known as post-Webernism, his music was celebrated by composers, musicians, and scholars.
+René Leibowitz, Pierre Boulez, Robert Craft, and Hans and Rosaleen Moldenhauer established it as an important part of modernism through performance, study, and advocacy.
+Igor Stravinsky assimilated it.
+To many, it represented a path to serialism.
+Broader understanding of Webern's expressive agenda, performance practice, and complex sociocultural and political context lagged.
+An historical edition of his music is underway.
 Provided by Wikipedia

 1. 1